What is a 1099-G?

 There are two reasons why you may not have received a Form 1099-G:

-- We sent your Form 1099-G to the address we have on record for you.
+1. We sent your Form 1099-G to the address we have on record for you.
 If you moved without updating your address with us, your Form 1099-G was sent to your old address.
-If you did not receive your Form 1099-G in the mail, you can find it in the Online Claim System.
+If you did not receive your Form 1099-G in the mail, you can find it in Frances Online.

 I moved since applying for benefits.
 How will I get my Form 1099-G?

 We sent your Form 1099-G to the address we have on file.
-If you have moved but have not updated your contact information, you can download the Form 1099-G from the Online Claim System.
-We also encourage you to update your address in the Online Claim System.
+If you have moved but have not updated your contact information, you can download the Form 1099-G in Frances Online.
+We also encourage you to update your address.
 If you have questions about address changes or downloading the form, visit our Ways to Contact Us page to find the best way a member of our Benefit Payment Control team can assist you.

 What do I do with a Form 1099-G?